Teddymannen/espresso-addict/README.md

 ## Github Actions

-We run the cypress tests using Github Actions.
+We run the cypress tests and the selenium tests using Github Actions.
 The tests are run on every push or pull request to the main branch.

 ## Frameworks